OctopusDeploy/docs/docs/infrastructure/worker-pools.md

 - There are no healthy workers in the pool.
 - Octopus selects a healthy worker from the pool, but during the deployment process can't contact the worker.

-## Using the Default Pool to Stop Running Scripts on the Server
+## Using the Default Pool for Scripts

-It's possible to move off running steps on the built-in worker, and thus off the Octopus server, without updating any deployment processes.
-Simply adding workers to the default pool will disable the built-in worker and direct any steps that require a worker to the added workers.
+When you add workers to the default worker pool the built-in worker will be disabled.
+This means any deployment processes that previously used the built-in worker on the Octopus server, will automatically move from using the built-in worker to workers in the worker pool.

 ## Add New Worker Pools

+Only users with the `ConfigureServer` permission can add or edit worker pools.

-Add new worker pools to Octopus by navigating to {{Infrastructure,Worker Pools}} in the **Octopus Web Portal** and click **ADD WORKER POOL**.
-Only a user with the `ConfigureServer` permission can add or edit worker pools.
+1. Navigate to {{Infrastructure,Worker Pools}} in the **Octopus Web Portal** and click **ADD WORKER POOL**.
+1. Give the worker pool a meaningful name.
+1. If this pool should be the default worker pool expand the **Default Worker Pool** section and the default checkbox.
+1. Give the worker pool a description.

 You can add as many worker pools as you need.